The difference between a career in exercise physiology / sports science / exercise science

 - Gearing for the Growth of Exercise & Sports Science Professionals

-Sports scientist – a sports scientist specialises in assisting athletes or sporting teams to improve their performance via scientific knowledge including applied physiology, biomechanics, psychology, motor control and motor development.
+A sports scientist specialises in assisting athletes or sporting teams to improve their performance via scientific knowledge including applied physiology, biomechanics, psychology, motor control and motor development.
 They work in the areas of training, injury prevention, technique analysis, nutrition, performance optimisation and recovery.
+Click here for more information from ESSA.

-Exercise scientist – an exercise scientist designs, implements and evaluates exercise and physical activity for healthy people, including programs for improving general health, the prevention of chronic diseases, health promotion and enhanced sports performance.
+An exercise scientist designs, implements and evaluates exercise and physical activity for healthy people, including programs for improving general health, the prevention of chronic diseases, health promotion and enhanced sports performance.
 They hold an undergraduate degree in exercise & sports science.
+Click here for more information from ESSA.

 Please refer to the ESSA careers guide for more information on the differentiation between an exercise scientist, an exercise physiologist and a sports scientist.